Last Updated on January 7, 2023 by ellen

 Fact-03: Cats also love the warmth.
 So, if there is a spot in your home that is warm and also visited by family members regularly then you can put the cat tree there.

 After you think about the facts above, you can place the tree in an area you think they’d most enjoy.
 If you have a big bedroom and you want to share it with your cat, you can put the cat tree in a corner near the window.
 This location will help your cat feel comfortable and let them be close to you at the same time.
+And, they’ll be able to enjoy the warm sunshine through the window.

 If you want, you can also place the tree in your living room.
 In order to keep it in your living room, you’ll want to be sure it’s an attractive cat tree that you won’t mind visitors seeing.
 Also, make sure that the tree is in an area where your cat won’t be disturbed or in a location that will bother your guests.